MBilalQureshi/versus-drf-m5/README.md

 - As a user, I can edit my profile so that I can change my profile image and add a bio.
 - As a user, I can change the username so that I am known by a different name when other users see my profile.
 - As a user, I can change my password so that I can upgrade the security of my profile.

+#### Future Release User Story
+- As a user, I can accept friend requests so that I can keep track of people who can see my private posts. [#41](https://github.com/MBilalQureshi/versus-drf-m5/issues/41)

 ### EPIC: Home Posts Page, Trending and Voted
 A list of posts will be shown on this page and users will be able to search for posts based on title, username, price, and category.
 Almost the same tasks will be performed on these three pages.
 A list of popular profiles based on the highest number of upvotes can also be seen.